Upcoming Events:

 Common Problems/Mistakes

-Start at the top of the control system and test your way downstream.- First, check the obvious status indicators - The Driver Station statuses-all of them, the Robot Signal Light (RSL) on the Digital Sidecar.
+Start at the top of the control system and test your way downstream.- First, check the obvious status indicators - The Driver Station statuses-all of them, the Robot Signal Light (RSL) on the roboRIO.
 Nothing works if the control system isn't Enabled.

 - Next, verify the code is working.
-Before the solenoids or even the Solenoid Bumper or Spikes come into the picture, there are status
+Before the solenoids or even the PCM or Spikes come into the picture, there are status

-upstream from there (code, cRIO Module connections-pins can be bent behind the Modules, or a bad status on the DS or other component), not downstream (solenoid or Spike).
+upstream from there (code, PCM connections, or a bad status on the DS or other component), not downstream (solenoid).

-Correct functionality can be checked using known working code, e.g., the LabVIEW "Solenoid w/Compressor Example."
+Correct functionality can be checked using known working code, e.g., the LabVIEW "Solenoid Example."
 It's of critical importance to not make any changes to known working code.
-There is no need to have a solenoid or even the Solenoid Breakout board mounted for this test.
+There is no need to have a solenoid or even the PCM board mounted for this test.

-Set the project IP, run continuously, Enable the Driver Station, and just click on the solenoid button on the front panel.
-If the first LED in the bank of 8 on the cRIO Solenoid Module lights, then it works and you have a bug in your own code. - Third, check the wiring and connections to the Solenoid Breakout, the solenoid, and/or Spike
+Enable the Driver Station, and just click on the solenoid button on the front panel.
+If the first LED in the bank of 8 on the PCM lights, then it works properly and your code has a bug. - Third, check the wiring and connections to the PCM, the PDP, the solenoid.

 - If you get all the way downstream, then begin to swap out parts one at a time, such as the solenoid with another one or a different type.